Rate this page:

 Copy URL

-1. If you need to use camera and microphone in your app, open the Info.plist file in your project and add the following keys:
+1. If you intend to use the camera and microphone in your app, open the Info.plist file in your project and add the following keys:

 • Privacy — Camera Usage Description